For public safety hazards - trees or tree debris that have fallen in the streets or on sidewalks call the Tree Maintenance Hotline.

 The City of Ventura Urban Forestry Program is responsible for the pruning and maintenance of the City’s 30,000 public trees through a management plan that calls for pruning most or all of the trees within the city’s 24 pruning zones over a six-year period.

 Based upon staffing, funding and specific tree needs, yearly and long-term work plans are being developed with the goals of:

-While it is our goal to prune all public trees, especially residential trees, within that 6 year cycle, there may be years where extenuating circumstances require recalculated decisions that could alter the length of time between pruning cycles.
-Our current 6-year projection of Zone Pruning can be viewed using this interactive and searchable map.
+While it is our goal to prune all public trees, especially residential trees, within that 6-year cycle, there may be years where extenuating circumstances require recalculated decisions that could alter the length of time between pruning cycles.

 Have questions regarding whether or not the public tree in front of your home is a candidate for removal?
 If so please review our Frequently Asked Questions (PDF) for answers to most of the common tree removal questions our office receives.

 The City of Ventura's Urban Forestry Program is beginning its third year of actively reducing the population of Indian Laurel fig trees from the City's Urban Forest.
 The challenges with these trees have been well documented and the City is committed to removing and replacing these problematic trees with a more appropriate tree species.
 View Citywide Indian Laurel Fig Tree Removal FAQs (PDF).